rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/air-gap/install-rancher/_index.md

 This section is about how to deploy Rancher for your air gapped environment.
 An air gapped environment could be where Rancher server will be installed offline, behind a firewall, or behind a proxy.
 There are _tabs_ for either a high availability (recommended) or a Docker installation.

-> **Note:** These installation instructions assume you are using Helm 3.
-For migration of installs started with Helm 2, refer to the official [Helm 2 to 3 migration docs.](https://helm.sh/blog/migrate-from-helm-v2-to-helm-v3/) This [section]({{<baseurl>}}/rancher/v2.x/en/installation/options/air-gap-helm2) provides a copy of the older air gap installation instructions for Rancher installed on Kubernetes with Helm 2, and it is intended to be used if upgrading to Helm 3 is not feasible.

 ### Privileged Access for Rancher v2.5+

 When the Rancher server is deployed in the Docker container, a local Kubernetes cluster is installed within the container for Rancher to use.
 Because many features of Rancher run as deployments, and privileged mode is required to run containers within containers, you will need to install Rancher with the `--privileged` option.